 Relapse Prevention and Recovery

 In First Step Center’s meth addiction treatment program, you’ll learn the skills and techniques you need to prevent relapse after treatment.
 We offer many addiction therapy services that help clients better understand themselves and how to cope with negative emotions.
-Additionally, we help men struggling with underlying mental health disorders receive the mental health care they need in recovery.
+Additionally, we help men and women struggling with underlying mental health disorders receive the mental health care they need in recovery.

 Begin Recovery with First Step Center